natasha0801/WSER-Analysis/README.md

 <h2>Western States Endurance Run Analysis</h2>
-So you spent a little too much time listening to Freetrail, and now your life goal is to run 100.2 miles through blistering heat and technical terrain, all to collapse on a high school track while someone hands you a belt-buckle.
+So you spent a little too much time listening to Freetrail, and now your life goal is to run 100.2 miles through blistering heat and technical terrain, all to collapse on a high school track while someone in a Hawaiian shirt hands you a belt-buckle and a stack of pancakes.
 Congratulations!
 Me too!

-And now I'm using my engineering degree to obsess over this race.
+For most of us, many years of training, lottery tickets, and sheer luck stand between us and actually running Western States.
+For some of us (me), we are going stir-crazy with injury before we can even start on those aforementioned steps.
+But for now, I'm living vicariously through previous WSER athletes, and using my two engineering degrees to model how fast someone can run from Olympic Valley to Placer High School.

 <h4>Tools in this repository:</h4>